William Wells Brown: Years in Europe

-He who escapes from slavery at the age of twenty years, without any education, as did the writer of this letter, must read when others are asleep, if he would catch up with the rest of the world.

 At the International Peace Conference in Paris, Brown faced opposition while representing the country that had enslaved him.
 Later he confronted American slaveholders on the grounds of the Crystal Palace.

 Based on this journey, Brown wrote Three Years in Europe: or Places I Have Seen And People I Have Met.
 His travel account was popular with middle-class readers as he recounted sightseeing trips to the foundational monuments of European culture.
 In his Letter XIV, Brown wrote about his meeting with the Christian philosopher Thomas Dick in 1851.

 Abolition orator and writer

 After his return to the US, Brown gave lectures for the abolitionist movement in New York and Massachusetts.
 He soon focused on anti-slavery efforts.
 His speeches expressed his belief in the power of moral suasion and the importance of nonviolence.
 He often attacked the supposed American ideal of democracy and the use of religion to promote submissiveness among slaves.
 Brown constantly refuted the idea of black inferiority.

 Due to his reputation as a powerful orator, Brown was invited to the National Convention of Colored Citizens, where he met other prominent abolitionists.
 When the Liberty Party formed, he chose to remain independent, believing that the abolitionist movement should avoid becoming entrenched in politics.
 He continued to support the Garrisonian approach to abolitionism.
 He shared his own experiences and insight into slavery in order to convince others to support the cause.